caolan/async/README.md

     async.concat(['dir1','dir2','dir3'], fs.readdir, function(err, files){
         // files is now a list of filenames that exist in the 3 directories });

+### concatSeries(arr, iterator, callback)

+Same as async.concat, but executes in series instead of parallel.

 ### series(tasks, [callback])